StavarLaurentiu/array-sorting-algorithms/README.md

 We implement 3 sorting algorithms for integer arrays.

+## Merge Sort

+The Merge Sort algorithm sorts the array in ascending order.

+The algorithm is implemented in C

 ## Bubble Sort

 The Bubble Sort algorithm sorts the array in ascending order.